schneiderb-projects/MazeSolver/README.md

 Thanks for taking a look!

 I wrote this kind of sporaticly with no real planning.
 Because of that, it's not the most well structured code.
-Also, I wrote this before I had any college coding classes under my belt, so I really just kind of winged it.
+Also, I wrote the bulk of this before I had any college coding classes under my belt, so I really just kind of winged it.

+# Description:
+This is a maze generation and solving algorithm.
+It uses a randomized version of prims and kruskals algorithms to generate mazes.
+These mazes are then converted to graphs and solved using 1 of a bunch of graph search algorithms:
+	Flood Fill: Basically a BFS search
+	Flood Fill Always Toward End Point: BFS but it allways uses the point heading towards the end point.
+Revisiting this in my senior year, I've realized that I almost accidently invented the A* algorithm, so thats kinda fun.

 	Prim: Uses a randomized version of Prim's algorithm to create a maze.
 The mazes have no loops (think spanning tree) and only one solution.
 Each maze starts at the only open space in the very top of the